matthew-tfs/mjcb.io/content/blog/00041-retro-computers.md

 slug: "retro-computers"
 date: "2022-01-14T22:25:00"
 author: "Matthew Burr"
 summary: "I have been collecting retro computers for the last few years, mostly replacing devices that I have owned since the early 2000's that I have gotten rid of.
-I spent a lot of time moving around between 2004 and 2011, and I wasn't always able to store things easily so I got into the habit of traveling light."
+I spent a lot of time moving around between 2004 and 2011, and I wasn't always able to store things easily, so I got into the habit of traveling light."
 tags: [
     "Retro",
     "Website"